 - 4.5.1.
 If an act of harassment may also amount to a criminal offence and in limited circumstances, a trained manager from the GMB may raise the possibility of reporting the matter to the police with the reporter and provide them with the support to do so.
 Wherever possible, the GMB will follow the wishes of the reporter.
 The GMB, reporters and witnesses should refer to ACAS guidance on Sexual Harassment: When it's a Crime. - 4.5.2.
 If formal or informal steps do not solve the problem, the reporter might want to take a case to an employment tribunal.
-This would be a case against the GMB Union, as trade unions are in some cases liable for the sexual harassment and or victimisation of members and ex-members.
 A claim to an employment tribunal usually must be made three months less one day from when the (most recent) incident occurred although requests for extended time can be made and can be granted by a tribunal.
 The employment tribunal will expect the reporter to have tried to resolve the problem internally and any records they have kept will be considered as part of the hearing.
+Resignation might be the last resort but reporters must make sure they have tried all other ways to resolve the situation.
+An employee needs to be sure they have met any employment qualifying requirements before resigning and making a claim to the employment tribunal.
+Employees should take advice about this via the NNC or independent trade union, or a legal specialist.

-Members should take advice about this via ACAS (the LRA in Northern Ireland) and/or a legal specialist. - 5.
-Support for members who have experienced sexual harassment or are involved in a sexual harassment case
+5. Support for employees who have experienced sexual harassment or are involved in a sexual harassment case